x-mia/Evaluation_of_CWE/README.md

 # Evaluation_of_CWE

 ## Evaluation and training datasets and script for evaluating cross-lingual embedding models
 This repository contains three evaluation datasets for evaluating Estonian-Slovak, Czech-Slovak, and English-Korean language combinations, and training datasets for training Estonian-Slovak and Czech-Slovak (using either [FastText](https://fasttext.cc/) or [SketchEngine](https://embeddings.sketchengine.eu/) pre-trained monolingual word embeddings.
-Moreover, there is a script using partially code from [MUSE](https://github.com/facebookresearch/MUSE) [(Conneau et al., 2017)](https://arxiv.org/pdf/1710.04087.pdf).
+Moreover, there is a script using partial code from [MUSE](https://github.com/facebookresearch/MUSE) [(Conneau et al., 2017)](https://arxiv.org/pdf/1710.04087.pdf).

 ### Requirements
 * [NumPy](https://numpy.org/)